-Our own Professor Jay Schiffman, DSA Treasurer, offers another of his mathematical morsels, using both decimal and dozenal base to analyze third-order magic squares, including magic squares containing primes.
+Our own Professor Jay Schiffman, DSA Treasurer, offers another prime morsel of mathematical magic, using both decimal and dozenal base to analyze third-order magic squares, including magic squares containing primes.

 One of our younger members, Andon Epp, who came to an Annual Meeting with his parents a few years ago, has written a nice retrospective on the old British pound-shillings-pence currency, complementing it with research on what dozenalists have more recently speculated concerning what a truly dozenal currency might look like.
 We're encouraged for the future that such thoughtful youths are stepping up to participate.
-Our recently departed emeritus member Gene Zirkel, longest-serving by far, got his own start in the society writing an article for the Bulletin nearly six dozen years ago, when he was not much older than Andon is now.

-In fact, Michael de Vlieger, DSA Secretary and former editor of the Bulletin, is right now in the process of putting together another issue, to be published shortly after this one, which will be completely devoted as a tribute to Gene Zirkel.
-Look for that to arrive early in 1207_z .
+In fact, our recently departed emeritus member Gene Zirkel, longest-serving by far, got his own start in the society writing an article for the Bulletin nearly six dozen years ago, when he was not much older than Andon is now.
+As I write this, Michael de Vlieger, DSA Secretary and former editor of the Bulletin, is putting together a bonus issue completely devoted to a tribute to Gene Zirkel and his long career as a dozenalist and educator.
+Look for that to be published early in 1207_z .